kaito-project/grit/docs/proposals/20250221-gpu-workload-checkpointing-and-restoration.md

 - containerd-shim-grit-v1: it is a binary plugin for containerd
   - hijack `containerd.task.v2.Task.Checkpoint` API.
 Call runc dump to build checkpoint image.
   - hijack `containerd.task.v2.Task.Create` API.
 If the **magic** annotation is available in the Pod, call runc store to start the container from the checkpoint image.

+### Limitations

+**From cuda-checkpoint**
+- on the restore end it's required that the GPU type and order be the same as the checkpoint side.
+- on the restore end it's required that the GPU driver version be the same as the checkpoint side.

+**From criu**
+- CDI is required when inject NVIDIA devices.

 ### Image management